On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

 We consider a broad class of heuristic quantum algorithms, which derive from quantum annealing, AQC and QAOA.
 These algorithms can be supplemented with additional gate model techniques, such as amplitude amplification~\cite{shaydulin2023evidence}, which improve performance but do not circumvent exponential runtimes.
 In these algorithms the system is initialized in the ground state of a trivial Hamiltonian, which is then slowly interpolated into $H_P$; the system is then measured.
 Other variations based on energy matching~\cite{baldwin2018quantum,smelyanskiy2018non,kechedzhi2018efficient,smelyanskiy2019intermittency} initialize a known or planted low energy state of $H_P$ and then use collective quantum tunneling to try to find other low energy states.

 These algorithms are fundamentally distinct from classical approaches in two ways.
-The first is the presumed mechanism for quantum advantage: multiqubit quantum tunneling (or collective quantum phase transitions in general), where local minima can be efficiently escaped through many-body quantum effects that have no classical analog.
-Second and more subtly, where classical local update algorithms all start from a random high energy state and attempt to cool to low energy states, quantum algorithms start below the energy of the problem ground state.
-They then attempt to tunnel into the global minimum and into other low energy states as the energy of the initial state crosses the target state as the total Hamiltonian changes.
+The first is the presumed mechanism for quantum advantage: collective quantum phase transitions (including multiqubit tunneling), where local minima can be efficiently escaped through many-body quantum effects that have no classical analog.
+Second and more subtly, where classical local update algorithms all start from a random high energy state and attempt to cool to low energy states, the quantum algorithms considered in this work start below the energy of the problem ground state.
+They then attempt to transition into the global minimum and into other low energy states as the energy of the initial state crosses the target state from below as the total Hamiltonian changes.

 Unfortunately, when compared to other applications such as quantum simulation or factoring large numbers with Shor's algorithm, the realistic performance advantage of these algorithms is generally much more modest.
 In the worst case--and for many problem classes, the typical case--the macroscopic quantum tunneling rate into the ground state decreases exponentially in $N$.
 This is a fairly generic expectation, as in many cases, including the MAX-3-XORSAT problem discussed below, the tunneling rate at the crossing point can be computed using $N$th order perturbation theory and the convergence of such a method implies exponential decay.
-For some specific problems this can be circumvented by introducing additional terms into the evolution, such as the well-known result of ramping transverse field terms down one-by-one in mean-field $p$-spin ferromagnets~\cite{PhysRevA.98.042326}, though generalizations of this and other methods~\cite{hauke2019perspectives,PhysRevLett.123.120501,sels2017minimizing,bao2018optimal,yang2017optimizing,counter2023} to realistic disordered problems are not expected to show similar advantages at large scales.